 We needed to show how attending the College had positively impacted this alumna’s professional life.
 In the unedited bio, it is difficult to determine the sequence of events.
 The story doesn’t flow, and the College’s brand information seems like a loose end, plunked at the conclusion without support.
 In the edited piece, you can see that I clarified the progression of events, shortening the piece, and engaged the reader using the daughter’s point of view at the beginning; I clearly stated the alumna’s achievements.
 If I had the opportunity to interview the subject, the bio would have been even more concise.

 How is her name spelled?
 Is that really his title?
 I live to ferret out and correct inaccuracies.

-With each project, I typically check the spelling of names; places; titles; as well as confirm any dates mentioned.
+With each project, I typically check the spelling of names; places; titles; as well as confirm any dates.
 I confirm the spelling of company names, and the titles of publications.
 Depending on the scope of the project, I also check the sequence of events in a story.

 From students and faculty to masons and restaurateurs, I can find common ground with anybody (and call them back with more questions).

-I drove to Scituate, MA to interview these charming guys as they worked on a project.
-My tools of the trade are usually simply a pen, notebook and my own form of shorthand to record an interview.
-We had a fun conversation that covered their background, how they knew each other, how they launched their dual careers as actors and stonemasons, and their appearance on a TV series.
+I drove to Scituate, Massachusetts, to interview these charming guys as they worked on a project armed with a pen, a notebook and my own bizarre shorthand.
+We had a fun conversation that covered their background, how they launched their dual careers as actors and stonemasons, and their appearance on a TV series.
 The draft was edited at the Boston Globe, and also checked by the copy desk.